Welcome to Chapel Hill Christian School (CHCS). Our mission statement states that

 Inclement and Excessively Hot Weather:

 On days of inclement or excessively hot or cold weather, children will be kept inside the classrooms.

 In the event of a tornado warning, students will be escorted to a safe shelter in one of our inner rooms and instructed in proper safety procedures.
 Tornado drills will be conducted periodically during the school year.

 When severe weather conditions exist, please listen to the radio or television for school closings.
 CHCS follows the Douglas County Public Schools school closing guidelines.
 If Douglas County schools are closed, so are we.

 Fire drills are held during the year in order to familiarize the children with proper and safe procedures for exiting the building in an emergency.
 In the event of a fire, students will be evacuated according to plan.
 The school building is inspected on a regular basis by the fire marshal.
 The most recent inspection information is located in the school office.

 The faculty and staff members of CHCS are required by Georgia state law to report any suspicion or evidence of child abuse.

 Parent Communication and Involvement:

 We welcome parent involvement in the school.
 Parent involvement benefits not only the school but the parent and child as well.
 All parents who volunteer regularly must have a current criminal background check on file and must sign in when they come to work in the classroom.
 Usually parent volunteers will be asked to work in a classroom other than their own child’s classroom.
 If parents would like to visit or observe in their child’s classroom, they are welcome to schedule a visit through the administrator.
-We encourage all parents to participate in our Parent Teacher Fellowship.
-The PTF works on projects and fellowship activities to benefit the whole school.

 Special Event Days